pritishph/LLM-AgentLab-Own-ChatGPT-Like-Agent-with-Memory-Tools-and-RAG/README.md

 ## 📁 File Uploads
-The Streamlit UI supports .pdf, .csv, .txt, and .md uploads for RAG-based Q&A. Uploaded files are chunked, embedded with sentence-transformers, and stored in FAISS.
+* The Streamlit UI supports .pdf, .csv, .txt, and .md uploads for RAG-based Q&A. Uploaded files are chunked, embedded with sentence-transformers, and stored in FAISS.

+* Image Uploads (Multimodal):
+Upload .jpg, .jpeg, or .png images and ask questions, get captions, or generate content based on the image.

 ---